-This will be achieved by delivering affordable, sustainable living through early provision of community facilities and services, an early focus on demand management and ongoing technology, and service integration innovations during the life of the UDA.
+This will be achieved by delivering affordable, sustainable living through early provision of community facilities and services, an early focus on demand management and ongoing technology, and service integration innovations during the life of the PDA.

-ULDA actions Stretch targets Goals The ULDA will work with landowners, education providers and the community to: " deliver active transport strategies such as walking school bus services " facilitate pilot community urban agriculture projects.
-The ULDA will work with government agencies, the council and the landowner to: " provide services, facilities and infrastructure that meet the social, communication, recreational and entertainment needs of residents creating opportunities for social interaction and networking from the outset of development. formulate and implement diverse and connected employment generation strategies facilitate the concept design and development of centres for knowledge, community and commerce by establishing reference working groups including the council, relevant state agencies and the land owner ahead of the development of each neighbourhood facilitate wireless internet connection for all centres for knowledge, community and commerce, and major transport stations facilitate a local clean tech economic development strategy.
-ULDA actions will be subject to monitoring and feedback processes.
+EDQ actions Stretch targets Goals EDQ will work with landowners, education providers and the community to: " deliver active transport strategies such as walking school bus services " facilitate pilot community urban agriculture projects. will work with government agencies, the council and the landowner to: " provide services, facilities and infrastructure that meet the social, communication, recreational and entertainment needs of residents creating opportunities for social interaction and networking from the outset of development. formulate and implement diverse and connected employment generation strategies facilitate the concept design and development of centres for knowledge, community and commerce by establishing reference working groups including the council, relevant state agencies and the land owner ahead of the development of each neighbourhood facilitate wireless internet connection for all centres for knowledge, community and commerce, and major transport stations facilitate a local clean tech economic development strategy.
+EDQ actions will be subject to monitoring and feedback processes.

-ULDA actions Stretch targets Goals

-The ULDA will work with landowners,

-government agencies, Logan City Council and

-other organisations as required to:

-" outline specific community infrastructure

-and community development requirements

-in a Development Agreement, prior to the

-commencement of development. facilitate the development of a Community

-Development Strategy within twelve

-months of the gazettal of the development

-scheme

-" facilitate the delivery of community, health

-and recreational services and facilities as

-identified in the community development strategy in anticipation of the demands of

-the growing population

-investigate the establishment of a

-Community Development Fund in

-conjunction with the Infrastructure

-Framework, and other potential sources of

-funds identify a range of service delivery options

-identify a range of service delivery options delivered in a timely manner to meet the

-education needs of the community as

-determined by Department of Education

-and Training

-" monitor the delivery of community

-infrastructure.
+EDQ actions Stretch targets Goals EDQ will work with landowners, government agencies, Logan City Council and other organisations as required to: outline specific community infrastructure and community development requirements in a Development Agreement, prior to the commencement of development. partial and the development of a Community of a Community of the development Strategy within twelve months of the gazettal of the development scheme Facilitate the delivery of community, health and recreational services and facilities as identified in the community development strategy in anticipation of the demands of the growing population investigate the establishment of a Community Development Fund in conjunction with the Infrastructure Framework, and other potential sources of funds identify a range of service delivery options delivered in a timely manner to meet the education needs of the community as determined by Department of Education monitor the delivery of community infrastructure.

-Schedule 1: Exempt development
+Schedule 1: Accepted development

-Development prescribed in Schedule 4 of the Sustainable Planning Regulation 2009, other than Table 2, item 2 and Table 5, item 14.
+Development prescribed in Schedule 6 of the Planning Regulation 2017, other than part 2, section 2, part 3 section 18, and part 5 section 28.